6 Free Ways To Build A Stellar Customer Service Team

 Live Chat Challenge

-Thus, if the idea of adding live chat support features to your website’s repertoire has not yet presented itself, there is a good chance that the concept will come into view in the near future.
+Thus, if the idea of adding live chat software to your website’s repertoire has not yet presented itself, there is a good chance that the concept will come into view in the near future.

 44% of consumers believe that having questions answered by a live person during an online purchase is one of the most important features a company’s website can offer.